-In consideration of Broker opening an Options Account on Customer's behalf for the purchase and sale of securities (specifically, options trading in an Options Account), Customer represents and agrees with the terms set forth in this Broker Customer Agreement.
+In consideration of Broker opening one or more Broker Accounts on Customer's behalf for the purchase and sale of securities (i.e., the Equities Account), and subject to Broker's and Clearing Broker's approval, for the purchase and sale of options on securities (i.e., the Options Account), Customer represents and agrees with respect to all Broker Accounts to the terms set forth in this Broker Customer Agreement.
 This Broker Customer Agreement supplements, forms part of and is subject to the Platform Documentation.
-The Options Account is governed by the terms and conditions of the Options Agreement, which is attached as Appendix D, in addition to the terms and conditions of this Broker Customer Agreement and the General Terms and Conditions.
+For the avoidance of doubt, this Broker Customer Agreement solely governs the relationship between Customer and Broker as it relates to the services provided by the Broker as described herein.
 Unless otherwise indicated, capitalized terms used but not defined herein shall have the respective meanings given to them in the General Terms and Conditions.